Tom-PIT/Connected.Docs/en/Assets/CodeLists/ImportMaterials.md

     ![Import materials — data preview](../Assets/ImportMaterialsPreview.png "Import materials — data preview")

    It is recommended to perform a **Test import** first to ensure that the data structure is correct and to prevent issues before applying the import.
+Below the upload area, you can see the list with all previously uploaded files.
 Rows containing errors are marked in **red**, while valid rows are marked in **green** in the **Status** column.

    ![Import materials — error preview](../Assets/ImportMaterialsError.png "Import materials — error preview")

-3. To complete the full import, load the spreadsheet file again, and select the **Import** option.
+3. To complete the full import after valitating the data with a **Test import**, load the spreadsheet file again, and select the **Import** option.

 During import: